mui/material-ui/docs/data/base/getting-started/usage/usage.md

 ## Getting started

-The following code snippet demonstrates a simple app that uses the MUI Base [Unstyled Button](/base/react-button/) component:
+The following code snippet demonstrates a simple app that uses the MUI Base[Button](/base/react-button/) component:

 ```jsx
 import * as React from 'react';